-“How was school honey?”
+“How was school, honey?”

 Most of the time, when I am unexpectedly aggressive towards my parents, my behavior really has nothing to do with them, as was the case here.
 My mom didn’t have much to say after I blew up.
 In hindsight, that was the best thing she could have done.
 When I’m that angry, it’s almost like I’m fishing for something to get angrier about.
-And that will be just about anything that comes out of my parents’ mouths.
+And that “something” will be just about anything that comes out of my parents’ mouths.

 Now, my mom respects and acknowledges that my privacy is valuable.
 She understands that I just want to be left alone sometimes.
 As a result, I feel more inclined to share my day with her.
-And I’m more comfortable in general because it’s on my own terms.
+And I’m more comfortable in general because it’s on my terms.
 Ultimately, the day can corner me into a hole of aggression and lack of common sense.
 The best way my parents can respond is to respect my privacy and my space.